Key takeaways

 What is an Expense Policy in the Indian Context?

-An expense policy is your company’s rulebook for employee spending and reimbursements, it defines what is allowable, how much can be spent, and how claims get processed.
-In India, this framework must embed GST requirements, ITC eligibility rules, and strict documentation standards, otherwise reimbursements turn into compliance risks.
+A company expense policy India is your organization's rulebook for employee spending and reimbursements.
+It defines what is allowable, how much can be spent, and how claims get processed.
+In India, this framework must embed GST requirements, ITC eligibility rules, and strict documentation standards.
+Without these, reimbursements turn into compliance risks.

 Beyond generic rules, Indian businesses must validate GSTIN, capture place of supply, reconcile against GSTR-2B, and manage TDS where applicable.
-For context on statutory obligations around reimbursement, review employee expense reimbursement law, then align day-to-day processes with expense report best practices for Indian businesses.
+For context on statutory obligations around reimbursement, the GST portal provides circulars on the taxability of employee reimbursements under the pure agent concept.

 Foundational Components of an Indian Expense Policy

-Focus on five pillars, category limits, approval matrix, restricted categories, receipt standards, and audit controls.
+Focus on five pillars: category limits, approval matrix, restricted categories, receipt standards, and audit controls.
 Ground these in Indian compliance requirements and your actual spend data.
-For definitions and frameworks you can adapt, see the expense policy glossary and how to implement expense policy for your business.

 Setting Smart Category Limits